Pjchardt/presskit/projects/daydreamblue/index.md

 ## Description

-Daydream Blue is a dreamlike valley full of games and surprises supporting both solo and online play.
+Daydream Blue is a dreamlike valley full of games and surprises.

 ## History